Praveenphd/cmip6-extreme-rainfall-bias-correction-kovalam/README.md

 # CMIP6 Extreme Rainfall Bias Correction — Kovalam Basin

-Code accompanying the manuscript: *Projection of Extreme Rainfall Characteristics over the Kovalam Basin (Chennai, India) Using a Hybrid Bias Correction Framework for CMIP6 Models*.
+Code and output data accompanying the manuscript: *Projection of Extreme Rainfall Characteristics over the Kovalam Basin (Chennai, India) Using a Hybrid Bias Correction Framework for CMIP6 Models*.

 ## Overview

-This repository contains the analysis and plotting scripts used to:
+This repository contains the analysis and plotting scripts, and key output data tables, used to:
 - Bias-correct historical and future CMIP6 precipitation using a hybrid Empirical Quantile Mapping (EQM) + Generalized Pareto Distribution (GPD) / Quantile Delta Mapping (QDM) framework
 - Screen and rank CMIP6 GCMs by extreme rainfall performance
 - Assess model reliability using GEV-based return level analysis